github/developer.github.com/content/changes/2013-12-5-preview-the-new-deployments-api.md

 The system rejects deployment requests for repositories that have commit statuses but don't have a green build for the deployment ref.
-This can be bypassed but is useful in cases where continuous integration is being used.
+This can be bypassed, but is useful in cases where continuous integration is being used.

 ### Force Deployments

-Sometimes the world crashes down on you and you need to just get the code out.
+Sometimes the world crashes down on you, and you need to just get the code out.
-Forced deployments bypass any commit status or ahead/behind checks in the repo.
+Forced deployments bypass any commit status or ahead/behind checks in the repository.

 ### Deployment Statuses